A BRIEF HISTORY OF ANTARCTICA

 The British were the first people to establish a permanent base in Antarctica in 1944 for military reasons.
 The Australians established a scientific base in 1954.
 Today many nations maintain bases in Antarctica.

 In 1958 Edmund Hilary reached the South Pole.
 He was the first man to reach it since Captain Scott in 1912.
+Also in 1958 a team led by Vivian Fuchs became the first men to cross Antarctica overland.

 The Antarctic Treaty was drawn up in 1959 and it came into force in 1961.
 It seeks to conserve Antarctica and it is regularly revised.